Ultimate 5-Day Budapest Itinerary: Top Tips & Must-See Attractions

 Matthias Church

-Adjacent to Fishermen’s Bastion is Matthias Church.
-This stunning Gothic church with its colorful tiled roof is a must-see.
-Inside, you’ll find beautiful frescoes and stained glass windows.
+Next to the Fishermen’s Bastion is Matthias Church.
+This beautiful Gothic church with its colorful tiled roof is a must see.
+Inside you’ll find beautiful frescoes and stained glass windows.
 Historical fact: Matthias Church was originally built in Romanesque style in 1015 and was later rebuilt in Gothic style during the reign of King Matthias Corvinus.

-Matthias Church, officially named The Church of the Assumption of the Buda Castle, is renowned for its unique and colorful Zsolnay ceramic roof tiles.
-The interior of the church is equally impressive, with its ornate decorations and historical artifacts.
-One of the highlights is the Loreto Chapel, which houses a replica of the Black Madonna of Loreto.
+Matthias Church, officially The Church of the Assumption of the Buda Castle, is famous for its Zsolnay ceramic roof tiles.
+The interior of the church is equally impressive with its ornate decorations and historical artifacts.
+One of the highlights is the Loreto Chapel which houses a replica of the Black Madonna of Loreto.

-Explore the Labyrinth of Buda Castle.
+Explore the Buda Castle Labyrinth.
 These underground caves and tunnels have been used for various purposes over the centuries.
-It’s a fun and slightly eerie adventure.
+It’s a fun and slightly spooky adventure.
 Historical fact: The labyrinth was used as a shelter and hospital during World War II.

 Walk to the River and Photo in Front of the Parliament